rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 I have been implementing HTTP/2 based entirely on the RFC going through it one by one.

 [Section 7](http://httpwg.org/specs/rfc7540.html#rfc.section.7) deals with HTTP/2 error codes for which we have to implement a module specifying the same.
 Based on this module it also has to be linked with the existing implementation so that all the error's (essentially error messages) get redirected to it and we receive proper error messages for debugging effectively.
-The lua-http module (It's a HTTP/2 lua module using Cqueues) has done it [here](https://github.com/daurnimator/lua-http/blob/master/http/h2_error.lua) which can used as reference.

 [Section 9](http://httpwg.org/specs/rfc7540.html#rfc.section.9) deals with Additional HTTP/2 requirements like connection management, setting up and following a priority tree and connection reuse.